 Physics (grades 7-12)

-Approved by the NH State Board of Education and accredited by NEASC, NHTI’s TECPs are focused on the critical shortage areas for teachers in the State of NH.
+Approved by the NH State Board of Education and accredited by NECHE, NHTI’s TECPs are focused on the critical shortage areas for teachers in the State of NH.
 Programs are financial aid eligible.

 For more information regarding Teacher Education Conversion Programs please contact:

 What Employers Say

 "I have recommended the program to several potential educators because of its balance between theory and practice, its affordability, and the attention that the NHTI Education Department gives to individual growth.
 I have had experiences with this program from several different perspectives, all of them positive, which is why I was pleased to seek and offer teaching positions to two graduates of the program.”